Annual report 1998-1999 chapter 2 the work of the court

 In June 1995 the Government party gave notice of its intention to grant applications for two mining leases toWMC Resources Ltd (“the Mining Leases”).
 In August 1995 the applicant applied to the National Native TitleTribunal (“the Tribunal”) for a determination of native title over an area of land that coincided precisely with thearea which was the subject of the Mining Leases, excluding any freehold land which might be within that area.

 In November 1997 the Government party applied to the Tribunal for a determination on whether it could grantthe Mining Leases.
-The applicant submitted to the Tribunal that this application for determination could notproceed because the Government party had not negotiated in good faith in accordance with s 31(1)(b) of the Native Title Act.
-The Tribunal found in favour of the Government party, and the applicant applied for judicialreview by the Federal Court.
+The applicant submitted to the Tribunal that this application for determination could notproceed because the Government party had not negotiated in good faith in accordance with s 31(1)(b) of the

 The applicant claimed that there was a possibility that the granting of the Mining Leases may lead to productivemining, and that this should be given proper consideration when determining whether there had beennegotiations in good faith.